lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-certificate-ios.md

 ![Certificate](/assets/images/mitmproxy/certificate-install-ios-01.png)

 Hit the Apple logo in order to download the mitmproxy certificate.
-An alert should appear, saying that your about to download a configuration profile : hit **Allow**.
+An alert should appear, saying that you are about to download a configuration profile : hit **Allow**.

 Another alert will confirm that the profile has been downloaded and that you need to review it before installing it.